How will I be taught?

 You will be taught by a qualified and experienced Tai Chi tutor.
 Teaching methods will include demonstration, explanation, discussion and times for question and answer sessions.
 Your tutor will demonstrate movements and talk you through all sequences.
 You will be carefully observed to ensure that you are working safely and be encouraged to monitor and record your progression on the course.

 To assist us in providing a safe and healthy environment for you to exercise you will be asked to complete a Confidential Health Questionnaire.
-Your progress will be monitored through a Learning record and your own personal learning diary or fitness log.
+The tutor will feed back progress individually and to the group.

 What do I need to bring with me?

+Please read the following information carefully.
+You may be advised not to take part if you are not dressed appropriately.
 You will need supportive, comfortable clothing that allows ease of movement.
-Denim jeans, formal trousers, skirts or dress are not suitable for this activity.
+Denim jeans, formal trousers, skirts or dresses are not suitable for this activity.
 You should wear shoes with a soft sole.
-Sandals, boots or any footwear with a high heel are not recommended.
-You may be advised not to take part if you are not dressed appropriately.
+Sandals, boots or any footwear with a high heel are not suitable.

 What can I do next?

 Specialist advice is available from your tutor to help identify the next suitable course for you.
-Alternatively visit our website ww.kentadulteducation.co.uk
+Alternatively visit our website www.kentadulteducation.co.uk.

 What do I need to join the course